Administrative and Facility Volunteer

 Board Membership Opportunities

-To learn more about board of directors opportunities, contact our Executive Director, Gigi Tsontos at firstname.lastname@example.org or 714-992-1939×106
+To learn more about board of directors opportunities, contact our Chief Executive Officer, Gigi Tsontos at firstname.lastname@example.org or 714-992-1939×106

 Our program asks for a commitment of five hours per week to answer hotline calls and document those calls.
 Required to attend the 40 Hour Hotline Training Program.
 Training is offered in March and August.
 Click here for training dates and registration information.